×

 Accelerated Bachelor of Science in Nursing

 The University of Providence Bachelor of Science in Nursing is suited to students who are seeking their initial licensure as a Registered Nurse (RN).
-Students enrolled in the nursing bachelor’s program will learn the foundations of providing nursing care as well as gain a comprehensive understanding of compassionate and values-based caregiving, leadership, problem-solving, career readiness and professional accountability.
+Students enrolled in the nursing bachelor’s program will learn the foundations of providing nursing care as well as gain a comprehensive understanding of compassionate and values-based caregiving, leadership, problem-solving, career readiness, and professional accountability.

-Learn more about the Accelerated BSN degree
+Learn More: Accelerated BSN Degree

 Traditional Bachelor of Science in Nursing